State of Brandenburg (1947–1952)

 After the foundation of the German Democratic Republic (GDR) in October 1949, a second election for the Landtag was held in October 1950.
 The only party was the National Front, an alliance of political parties and mass organisations controlled by the SED, which received 99.9% of the votes.
-Following this election, it became the first and only time that five members of the Landtag were send to the Chamber of States of the GDR.
+Following this election, it became the first and only time that five members of the Landtag were sent to the Chamber of States of the GDR.
 As the ruling communists aimed to build a quasi-unitary state, the state was dissolved by a change of the Constitution of East Germany in July 1952.
 All of the five Länder were replaced by 14 newly formed Bezirke.
 In case of Brandenburg, the territory was transferred to the Bezirke Cottbus, Frankfurt, Neubrandenburg, Potsdam and Schwerin.
 The abolishment of the Chamber of States in 1958 and two ratifications of the constitution in 1968 and 1974 finally eliminate all kinds of federalism in the GDR until the peaceful revolution in 1989.
 After the first free elections in the GDR, the five Länder were re-established with some smaller geographical adjustments in August 1990 to accede to the Federal Republic of Germany.